Nutrition Tips Before Your Competition

 This is very dependent on the time of your first test.
 If you are starting at 8am, and having to leave home at 6am, this calls for an early start.
 You might want to prioritize sleep over getting up super early to have breakfast and instead have a light snack as you leave the house and pre make something like a green smoothie for the road trip to the venue.

 However if your competing later, your normal breakfast will be perfect.
-The thing is you don’t want to change anything and hopefully you have practiced training at a similar time to when your test is, so you are aware of what your best fuel is pre test and how your horse feels at this time of day.
+The thing is you don’t want to change anything and hopefully you have practised training at a similar time to when your test is, so you are aware of what your best fuel is pre test and how your horse feels at this time of day.
 Timing is critical and so to is making sure your food is easily digestible along with hydrating.
-So a liquid breakfast is a great idea if you have practiced this before.
-For me personally a green smoothie pre made the night before is my preferred option along with some boiled eggs also done the night before.
+So a liquid breakfast is a great idea if you have practised this before.
+For me personally, a green smoothie pre-made the night before is my preferred option along with some boiled eggs also done the night before.
 No matter what you have, ensure you allow adequate time before you compete.
-Ideally if its a good meal allow 90 mins to 2 hours, as the last thing you want is to be sitting trot and feeling your breakfast bounce around.
+Ideally, if its a good meal allow 90 mins to 2 hours, as the last thing you want is to be sitting trot and feeling your breakfast bounce around.

 There are so many little tweeks you can make that can make a big impact to you feel at a competition, so the key is to keep a record.
 Write down what you did, what worked, what didn’t and fine tune it for next time.
 The more you do it the more you will understand your body and know what makes it thrive.
 The key is you are a team effort, so you want to be feeling top notch on the day of the competition just as you want your horse to.
 So put the effort in and this is when the two of you will be able to truly shine!